 A high school degree or equivalent is generally required to begin a career as a humane investigator.
-While no college degree is required for this profession, certificate programs and formal training are beneficial due to the legal implications and safety requirements of this physically demanding and often emotionally draining career.
+Certificate programs and formal training are beneficial due to the legal implications and safety requirements of this physically demanding and often emotionally draining career.
 Students can learn how to properly work with animals, some of which may seem dangerous, as well as how to respectfully communicate with the animals' owners.

 The National Animal Control Association (NACA) notes that animal control officers interact with the public four times as often as others in the field of law enforcement (www.nacanet.org).
 Investigators may also need to act as experts in cases that go to court.
 Due to this high level of public interaction, the curriculum of these certification programs focuses on public speaking topics as well as law.
 Classes may include the following:

 - Animal law